 De-Googling Your Life: Why It Matters

 Google is a part of our daily lives, from searches to emails and navigation.
-It's incredibly convenient, but that convenience comes with a hidden cost.
+It's convenient, but that convenience comes with a real cost.
+Here's why de-Googling matters and how you can get started.

-1. Google Knows A LOT About You
+1. Google Knows a Lot About You

 Google isn't just a set of helpful tools; it's a business fueled by advertising.
-To deliver targeted ads, they collect immense amounts of data.
+To deliver targeted ads, they collect immense amounts of data: your searches, the websites you visit, your location, what you watch on YouTube.
+All of this paints a detailed picture of who you are.

 2. The Risks of Over-Reliance on Google